BlckHawker/Mentor-Schedule-Maker/to-do.md

     - [ ] Time cap(optional) in minutes (int)
 - [ ] Generate button
 - [ ] Schedules are generated and displayed below the button
+- [ ] If the estimated # of results is a very large number (internally parametrized), give a warning if people want to continue or not